-As of Journyx and Journyx PX version 8.8 or higher, a read-only external reporting account is automatically created for you as described above when using the internal PostgreSQL database option.
-However this account can only connect to the PostgreSQL server from the same local host by default.
+A read-only external reporting account is automatically created for you as described above when using the internal PostgreSQL database option.
+However this account can only connect to the PostgreSQL server from the same local host by default for security reasons.
 To enable true external reporting from a different host, you must take some additional steps to grant access.

 - A. Make PostgreSQL listen on external network interfaces.
 By default the internal PostgreSQL only listens on the localhost (127.0.0.1) interface for security reasons. - 1.
-Find the postgresal.conf file. - a.
-On Linux this is in \$WTHOME/pi/db/data/postgresql.conf

-- b.
-On Windows this is in %WTHOME%\pgsql\data\postgresql.conf - 2.
+Find the postgresql.conf file. - a.
+On Linux this is in \$WTHOME/pi/db/data/postgresql.conf - b.
+On Windows this is in $WTHOME \pgsql\data\postgresql.conf$ - 2.
 Edit the postgresql.conf file in a text editor (using a programmer's editor like vi, Emacs, Notepad++ or similar is recommended.) - 3.
-Search for "listen\addresses".
+Search for "listen_addresses".
 You will probably find it on a commented-out line. - 4.
-If there are no instances of a non-comment listen\addresses line, add a new line that looks like the following.
-If there is already a non-comment listen\addresses, modify it to look like this:
+If there are no instances of a non-comment listen_addresses line, add a new line that looks like the following.
+If there is already a non-comment listen_addresses, modify it to look like this: listen_addresses = ''